Gathering Data#

 scrapy crawl <name_of_your_crawler>

-Here, the name of your crawler should be the value of the name
+Here, the name of your crawler should be the value of the name attribute of the crawler class you want to run.
+So, for

 the example above, the command should be: